Why Choose Us?

 Electrical, gas plumbing, waste, central heating and hot water systems must be safe, sound and in good working order and meet ‘The Repairing Standard’ as introduced in the Housing (Scotland) Act 2006.
 Repairs and maintenance are at the landlord’s expense unless misuse can be established.
 Interior decorations should be in good condition and preferably plain, light and neutral.

 Your property can be let fully furnished, part furnished or unfurnished.
 Which of these is appropriate will depend on the type of property and local market conditions.
 We will be pleased to give you advice on whether to furnish or not and to what level.
 As a minimum you will need to provide decent quality carpets, curtains and light fittings.
 Remember that there will be wear and tear on the property and any items provided.

 Gardens should be left neat, tidy and rubbish free, with any lawns cut.
 Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
-However, few tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange visits by our regular gardener.
+However, few tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange visits by a gardener.